Yes, the EVduty charging station meets the SAE J1772 standard used for all plug-in vehicles sold in North America.

 No, it is not necessary to protect the EVduty charging station.
-However, care must be taken to ensure that the plug is oriented downwards or inserted into a holster between uses (to prevent water, snow or ice from accumulating inside).
+However, care must be taken to ensure that the connector is oriented downwards or inserted into a holster between uses (to prevent water, snow or ice from accumulating inside).
 Also, make sure that the cable is not in the way of a snow blower or lawn mower!

 For an indoor installation, ask your electrician to install a standard NEMA 6-50 outlet.
 Insist on a high quality outlet.

-For an outdoor installation, Elmec offers a casing that meets requirements regarding electrical installation and is adapted to our charging station’s plut (the lid closes completely on the plug and can be secured with a padlock) but other products exist on the market.
-We invite you to discuss this with your electrician.
+For an outdoor installation, Elmec offers and recommends a casing that meets requirements regarding electrical installation and is adapted to our charging station’s plug (the lid closes completely on the plug and can be secured with a padlock).
+Shop accessories >

 Typically, level 2 charging (240V) is about 4 times faster than level 1 charging (120V).

 However, level 2 charging time (240V) depends on several factors: capacity of the vehicle's on-board charger, battery size, and charge level at the beginning of the charging session.
 The charging capacity of the on-board charger, expressed in kWh, indicates the number of kW per hour of charging.
 Thus an on-board charger of 6.6 kWh will draw 6.6 kW in one hour, 12.12 kW in 2 hours... etc. Until battery is full.

 Limited electrical box

 Yes.
 Specify the desired amperage at the time of purchase (24, 16, 12) or call Elmec to get instructions for adjustments.